lagachea/ft_ping/README.md

 quit gracefully on SIGINT

 ### My next goal is:
-now that we have non blocking msg reception we can extends the main loop to Send / Recieve / Wait blocks

-use a bigger icmp packet to add timestamp in packet data

 use said timestamp to getRoundTripTime

 add a server to respond to packet and modify them to test program